Toxygates/Panomicon/README.md

 To deploy Panomicon for networked use, a servlet application container such as Tomcat is required.

 To produce a WAR file that can be deployed in such a container, first compile and configure Panomicon as described above, then run deploy.sh (or deploy.ps1 on Windows) in the Toxygates directory to  produce toxygates-template.war.
 The script will also produce admin.war, which can be used to deploy the admin UI in a similar fashion.

+Be sure to comment out or remove maintenanceServlet (used by the admin UI) from web.xml if you are releasing to the public, since it allows anybody to edit or delete data.